Council Co-chair and President of American University

 In her previous work, she worked with the late Rep. Charlie Wilson (D-TX) in the government relations firm, Wilson Associates and Hooper Owen & Winburn, where she represented the government of Pakistan and a number of companies before the U.S. Congress and the executive branch on a wide range of issues.
 These included foreign policy, defense appropriations, U.S. foreign assistance, sanctions, and international trade.

-Currently, Esperenza serves as a member on the US-Pakistan Women's Council's Executive Committee Board, where she fills the corporate seat and represents the U.S.-Pakistan Business Council.
+Currently, Esperanza serves as a member on the US-Pakistan Women's Council's Executive Committee Board, where she fills the corporate seat and represents the U.S.-Pakistan Business Council.